 They should be cut to close to the same size, large bite sized pieces - about 1 and a half to 2 inches.
 They both cook pretty quick when they are cut to this size.

 Place the sweet potato and the butternut squash chunks into the inner pot.
 We mix them up and put them in, they don't have to be layered separately.

 Pour the water over the veggies and then add the cinnamon and nutmeg.
 Butter goes on top in thin slices to evenly place it around.

 Place the lid on and put the vent into the sealing position.
-Cook on high pressure for 4 minutes and do a manual release.
-I do a slow manual release where you toggle it (very carefully) until you get it to stay in a position where it is letting a little pressure out at a time:
+Cook on high pressure for 3 minutes and carefully do a manual release.

 Once the pressure is released, remove the lid and stir gently.
 The squash will be a little softer so be careful stirring.
 Remove and put into a serving bowl - enjoy!